Tiyong: China

-The Awakening of Mahayana Faith, a key text in Chinese Buddhism, also employs Essence-Function.
-Although attributed to Aśvaghoṣa (?80-?150 CE), and traditionally thought to have been translated Paramartha (499–569), in 553, many modern scholars now opine that it was actually composed by Paramartha or one of his students.
+The Awakening of Mahayana Faith, a key text in Chinese Buddhism, also employs Essence-Function and combines it with Yogacara, Buddha-nature and Madhyamaka philosophy, to produce a unique worldview.
+Many modern scholars have now concluded that this text was composed in China since it shows the influence of essence-function thought.

+The view of essence-function was soon adopted by Chan Buddhists, and makes an appearance in the Platform Sutra.
+East Asian Mahāyāna philosophers who were influenced by the essence-function discourse include such luminaries as Fazang, Zongmi, and the Chan masters of the Five houses of Tang dynasty Chan.

-The concept was employed by Confucian reformers of the Self-Strengthening Movement at the end of the Qing dynasty's (1644 to 1912) rule in China, in the phrase "Chinese learning for essence, Western learning for application".
+Tiyong thought was employed by Confucian reformers of the Self-Strengthening Movement at the end of the Qing dynasty's (1644 to 1912) rule in China, in the phrase "Chinese learning for essence, Western learning for application".
 The belief was that China should maintain its own Confucian style of learning to keep the "essence" of society, while at the same time using Western learning for "practical application" in developing its infrastructure and economy.

 Korean Buddhism

 Essence-Function is an essential element in the philosophy of Wonhyo (617–686 CE).
 Wonhyo developed t'i-yung theory into its most influential form in his commentary on the Ta ch'eng ch'i hsin lun (Treatise on the Awakening of Mahayana Faith).
 This scripture proclaims the non-duality of the phenomenal or mundane world and the tathagata-garbha.
 Wonhyo saw the Treatises treatment of t'i-yung as a way of harmonizing the thought of Madhyamika and Yogacara.
 For Wonhyo, t'i corresponds to Madhyamika's ultimate truth and yung to its conventional truth, and these, in turn, are the two gates of Yogacara's one-mind.

-Chinul (1158–1210) and Kihwa (1376–1433) also employ and develop this idea of Essence-Function in their writings in particular ways.
-Wonch'uk (613–696) employed the conceptual and analytical tool, Essence-Function, as an exegetical, hermeneutical and syncretic device.
+Chinul (1158–1210) and Kihwa (1376–1433) also employed and developed this idea of Essence-Function in their writings in particular ways.
+Wonch'uk (613–696) employed the conceptual and analytical tool, Essence-Function, as an exegetical, hermeneutical, and syncretic device.